ksclarke/vertx-pairtree/README.md

     cd vertx-pairtree
     mvn install

 This will run the build and the unit tests for the file system back end.
-Right now, the only tests for the S3 back end are integration tests.
+Right now, the only tests for the S3 back-end are integration tests.
 To run a build with them, you will need to put the following properties in your [settings.xml file](https://maven.apache.org/settings.html) and run the build with the `s3it` profile:

     <vertx.s3.bucket>YOUR_S3_BUCKET_NAME</vertx.s3.bucket>
     <vertx.s3.access_key>YOUR_ACCESS_KEY</vertx.s3.access_key>